jnsprnw/stones.computer/content/paul.md

   render: false
 ---

-<a href="http://paulheinicker.com/" rel="author">Paul Heinicker</a> is a research associate at the Interaction Design Lab in Potsdam and I currently write my PhD thesis.
-I received my MA in (Interaction) Design from FH;P in 2015 with distinction.
-I'm interested in visual culture and how visual artefacts shape the way we see and understand our society.
-On my blog post data I especially write about the culture and politics of visualisations.
+<a href="http://paulheinicker.com/" rel="author">Paul Heinicker</a> Paul Heinicker is PhD Student at the [Institute for Arts and Media](https://www.uni-potsdam.de/de/ikm) at University of Potsdam and Research Associate at the  at FH;P in Potsdam.